bcoe/jDistiller/README.md

 ```json
 {"headline":"Obama Tries to Turn Focus to Medicare From Jobs Figures","firstParagraph":"SEMINOLE, Fla. — President Obama on Saturday began hammering away at the Republican ticket’s plans for Medicare, using a campaign swing through Florida, with its large number of retired and elderly voters, to try to turn the page from anemic employment growth, his biggest weakness, to entitlements, a Democratic strength.","image":"http://graphics8.nytimes.com/images/2012/09/09/us/JP-CANDIDATE-1/JP-CANDIDATE-1-articleLarge.jpg"}
 ```
-The closure will be passed the following values.
+The closure will be passed the following values:

 * **element:** a jQuery element matching the CSS selector specified in __set()__.
 * **prev:** if multiple elements on the page match the selector, the closure is will be executed once for each. __prev__ can be used to interact with the object created by previous executions of the closure.
 As an example, we might want to increment a counter if the same link occurs multiple times on the same page.